ertanoe/wordpress-plugin/README.md

 This plugin integrates weclapp functionality into WordPress CMS

 <h5>Campagin management</h5>
-Adds the possibility to disply campaings and allow automatic webinar registration.
+Adds the possibility to display campaigns and allow automatic webinar registration.
 It integrates the following two elements into your webpage:

 * a list upcoming webinars scheduled in your weclapp account under CRM -> campaigns (campaign type webinar)